maxfindel/wordpress-docker-kubernetes/README.md

 }
 ```

-TODO populate the package.json using the .env file.
+To populate the package.json file using the .env file, just run the command listed in the previous section.

-Open the `package.json` file to add your project-specific values.
-You can start with the "name" and "version" values for your project.

-In the "gulp" section below, you should add the name of the "custom theme" you will be developing as well as the AWS variables.

 The `package.json` should look like this, replacing your values for 'the-theme' and AWS: